The Naboo Swamp

 Share

-After the Jedi stow-away aboard some Federation landing ships, they end up on the surface of Naboo.
-Qui-Gon and Obi-Wan need to regroup and hatch a plan.
-Qui-Gon finds an unlikely ally and Obi-Wan crawls out of a swamp to try and regroup with his master.
-Here are a few scenes from the Naboo swamps that didn’t make the final cut of the film.
+In the first few scenes of the film, Jedi ambassadors Qui-Gon Jinn and Obi-Wan Kenobi arrive on a Federation ship for negotiations, but are instead attacked and need to flee the ship.
+Their transport has been destroyed, so they stow-away on some Federation landing ships and end up on the surface of Naboo.
+The Jedi need to regroup and hatch a plan.
+Qui-Gon finds an unlikely ally, while Obi-Wan crawls out of a swamp to try and find with his master.
+Here are a few things that didn’t make the final cut of the film.

 OBI-WAN IN THE SWAMP

-In the original drafts of the script, Obi-Wan stowed away on a Federation landing ship only to end up hiding out in a swamp or murky lake of some kind.
+In the first drafts of the script, Obi-Wan stowed away on a Federation landing ship only to end up hiding out in a swamp or murky lake of some kind.
 His head comes up out of the water, and in the background you can see the Federation Troops readying for the big invasion.
-Obi-Wan takes a few deep breaths and submerges into the muddy water once again, readying himself to meet up with Qui-Gon.
+Obi-Wan takes a few deep breaths and submerges back into the muddy water once again, waiting for Qui-Gon.

-In 1999, the UK aired an Episode I special on BBC 1 called the “Episode One Omnibus Special”.
-This documentary included a few quick cut scene nuggets.
-One of them is the filming of this scene with Obi-Wan emerging from the water to see the Federation landing ships behind him.
-You can download the scene from the UK special here (courtesy of Yannick Morin).
-The scene includes dialogue between George Lucas and Ewan McGregor about the scene and a brief shot of the actual filming against bluescreen at the end.
+In 1999, the UK aired an Episode I special on BBC 1 called the “Episode One Omnibus Special.”
+This documentary included a few quick deleted nuggets.
+One of them involves the filming of this swamp scene involving Obi-Wan emerging from the water to see the Federation landing ships behind him.
+The scene includes dialogue between George Lucas and Ewan McGregor about the scene, and a brief shot of the actual filming against bluescreen at the end.

 The first two pictures you see below are from the Episode I Illustrated Screenplay and the Episode I Comic Adaptation, respectively.
 The rest of the stills found here were sent to me by Chris Nichol and the guys at the site called Fort Tusken (no longer active).